remzmike/remzmike.github.io/mk-resume.md

 Over 20 years of programming freedom.
 Remote work is my default.

 I am a good programmer who wants to write code and design systems.
 I like straightforward.
 I don't mind minimal.
 I usually have some ideas.
-I am not a presenter or salesman.
-I am not a manipulator of people.
+I am not a salesman.
+I am a real programmer.
+Show me the code.

 Review sample code and exercises @ https://remzmike.github.io/